ColoredCow/portal/docs/deployment.md

 ### Staging Deployment
 Staging builds are configured using GitHub Actions.
 The file `.github/workflows/deploy-staging.yml` contains the commands to deploy the portal.
 Production builds happen when code is pushed to `master` branch.

+Currently the build process for staging deploymnet is automated.
+For more information, check out [staging-deployment.yml](../.github/workflows/staging-deployment.yml).

+### Production Deployment
+Production builds are configured using GitHub Actions.
+The file `.github/workflows/production-deployment.yml` contains the commands to deploy the portal.
+Production builds happen when new releases are published.
+For example `v1.1.2`.

-To set up the deployment workflow, follow the steps below.
+To set up the production deployment workflow, follow the same steps as staging.
+Make sure to update the keys and environment variables accordingly.

 1. Generate an SSH key pair.
     ```sh